All Categories

 How to Deactivate an EAS Security Tag?

 Aside from detaching, you also need to deactivate the tags before they leave the store or the item.
-For electro-magnetic and acousto-magnetic tags, you just need to put it on the detacher and press the deactivate button.
-In the case of EM, the detacher will magnetize the ferromagnetic layer, and for AM tags, it will demagnetize the metal strip.
+For electro-magnetic and acousto-magnetic tags, you just need to put them on the detacher and press the deactivate button.
+In the case of EM, the deactivator will magnetize the ferromagnetic layer, and for AM tags, it will demagnetize the metal strip.

-For RFID however, it is a bit different, when you put an RFID tag on a reader and tell it to deactivate the tag.
-The reader sends out a signal, known as the “kill signal”.
-This signal reprograms the tag to not broadcast a signal if it comes into the range of a reader.
-Effectively deactivating the tag permanently (killing it).
+For RFID tags, however, it is a bit different.
+For deactivating an RFID tag, the reader sends a signal, known as the “kill signal”.
+This signal reprograms the tag to not broadcast a signal if it comes into the range of a reader, effectively deactivating the tag permanently (killing it).
+Once deactivated, this tag cannot be reused.

 EAS Security Tags FAQ: